 Prompts: Does the service perform Roles control?
 Are Roles collections of Permissions?
 Is the allocation of Permission to Roles configurable?
-Is the allocation of Roles to Users configurable?
-Are Roles system based, Group based, and/or Resource based?
+Is the allocation of Roles to users configurable?
+Are Roles system based, group based, and/or resource based?

 EQ-SEC-INT-00: Least Privileges